usnistgov/BF/content/en/Info/BF Classes/_MEM/MMN.md

 	</tr>
 	<tr>
 			<td>Reduce </td>
-	<td>Reduce operation – Deallocates part of the object memory; redefines its boundaries and size.</td>
+	<td>Reduce operation – Release part of the object memory; redefines its boundaries and size.</td>
 	</tr>
 	<tr>
 			<td>Reallocate-Reduce </td>
-	<td>Reallocate-Reduce operation – Reserve a new smaller space in memory for an object at a new address, copy part of the object content there, reassign the pointer, and deallocate the previous piece of memory.</td>
+	<td>Reallocate-Reduce operation – Reserve a new smaller space in memory for an object at a new address, reassign the pointer, and release the previous piece of memory.</td>
 	</tr>
 	<tr>
 			<td><strong>Operands</strong></td>